Accounts Receivable Software

 At Upflow, we’re all about efficiency.
 That’s why we recommend setting some time to map out your current accounts receivable collection workflow.
 Once you see it clearly, you can work on improving it (or starting it!) with these tips:

-Start early: start contacting your client when their invoice is only a few days overdue.
+1. Start early: Start contacting your client when their invoice is only a few days overdue.
 By being reactive, you’ll make sure your invoice payment doesn’t slip away from anybody’s mind.

-Be consistent: sending an invoice reminder email whenever you think about it won’t lead to great collection results.
+2. Be consistent: Sending an invoice reminder email whenever you think about it won’t lead to great collection results.
 What works best is to have an email workflow with several follow-ups and contact points.
 A good starting point is one action per week.

-Try other contacts: maybe the contact you have in your client’s company is out of the office, not working there anymore, or simply too busy.
-You could try to call the front desk to make sure your emails go through and ask to speak to the relevant person.
+4. Try other contacts: Maybe the contact you have in your client’s company is out of the office, not working there anymore, or simply too busy.
+You could try to find other relevant contacts by looking at their website, digital portfolio, social profiles and additionally using an email finder to make sure your emails go through.
+You can also simply call the front desk and ask to speak to the relevant person.

-Involve your sales team: we also recommend bringing in your sales representatives or account managers in the collection process.
-They might have another phone number to use and will be able to check in more personally (a good reason to have a business phone system).
+5. Involve your sales team: We also recommend bringing in your sales representatives or account managers in the collection process.
+They might have another phone number to use and will be able to check in more personally.
 On Upflow, you can have an unlimited number of users in your plan, which means collaboration is made easier.

-Bring up the legal team: sometimes just the mention of “legal action” is enough to sort out a situation quickly.
+6. Bring up the legal team: Sometimes just the mention of “legal action” is enough to sort out a situation quickly.
 You can involve your legal team or send a formal letter as a final notice before escalating it to the next level (like a collection agency)

-Set up different workflows: design an email sequence specifically for different subgroups (new clients, late payers, corporate clients, etc.).
+7. Set up different workflows: Design an email sequence specifically for different subgroups (new clients, late payers, corporate clients, etc.).
 Having ready-to-use templates with clear subject lines means being more efficient, as it saves you time and increases your probability of getting paid.

 All in all: be proactive and have an actual payment reminder strategy!
 Making your accounts receivable collection a priority makes it a priority for your clients, too.